Latticecraft/Azure-ML-Accelerator/README.md

 Python code for each pipeline step.

-Functionality will continue to be added along with more advanced scenarios.
+Functionality will continue to be added along with more advanced scenarios including the automated HTML5 dashboard.
 Please see http://latticecraft.ai for more information about current and planned features.

 ## Quickstart

 ### CLI

 1. Setup local environment using: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public

 2. Create a new resource group, and from the command line cd to the project root.
 Run:
 ~~~
 python src/commands/setup_rg.py --resource-group [RG name]